computations/SunStar/doc/writeup.md

 This causes problems when attempting to compare trees, which is already a hard task.
 Fortunately, we can side step these issues by

--   Enforcing an outgroup (to insure a consistent root), and
+-   Enforcing an outgroup to insure a consistent root, and
 -   Enforcing an order on the taxa and subtrees.

 By doing this, we can compare trees by comparing their Newick strings.